Hungarian Summer Squash With Dill

 - 1 tablespoon fresh dill, finely chopped

-- Salt and freshly ground black pepper to taste
+- Salt and freshly ground black pepper

 - Coarsely grate the zucchini using the largest holes on a box grater.

 The quantities of vinegar and dill you use depend on your own personal taste.
-We think the amounts in the recipe are somewhat conservative and always end up adding a little extra of both.
+We think the amounts in the recipe are fairly conservative and always end up adding a little extra of both.

 Amount Per Serving: Calories: 113Total Fat: 8gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 20mgSodium: 132mgCarbohydrates: 9gFiber: 2gSugar: 4gProtein: 3g